EnderNon/EnderNon/README.md

 <h5> ...perhaps once a month.</h5>
 <h6> ok i do it whenever minced raft game server updates their game</h6>
-oh yeah also check out my other git place at [git.endernon.com](https://git.endernon.com). most of my stuff here and on my forgejo instance is private, if you're looking for something just dm me on discord @hornyverse
+oh yeah also check out my other git place at [git.endernon.com](https://git.endernon.com). most of my stuff here and on my forgejo instance is private, if you're looking for something just dm me on discord @endernon

 <!--### Hi there 👋-->